urban-wombat/gotables/README.md

 To distinguish the `gotables` FlatBuffers support from something that would support Monsters, it is called it `FlatTables`.

-* See [The gotables implementation of Google FlatBuffers](https://github.com/urban-wombat/flattables)
+* See [The gotables implementation of Google FlatBuffers](https://github.com/urban-wombat/flattables) It contains all the installation instructions and how to get started generating FlatBuffers code and data.

 In a nutshell, the `gotables` and `FlatTables` achieve the following:
 * Make it VERY easy to create a FlatBuffers schema and associated table-type-specific Go code to access FlatBuffers data.